Paul Kane (writer): Career

 His latest writing projects include film work, a graphic adaptation of his Torturer story with artist Ian Simmons, an entry in the Cinema Macabre book introduced by Jonathan Ross and featuring Simon Pegg, Mark Gatiss and Jeremy Dyson, and a book examining the Hellraiser movies, introduced by Doug "Pinhead" Bradley: The Hellraiser Films and Their Legacy.

-His Shadow Writer site was launched on Halloween 2001.
+Kane's Shadow Writer site was launched on Halloween 2001.

 He is married to author and editor Marie O'Regan.